rdaum/c256emu/README.md

 The build will clone and install its own copy of the Google test framework, Google flags, Google logging, GLFW, Lua, and Dear ImGui.

+This build does work on Windows & Visual Studio, but with some shenanigans.
+I am providing snapshotted Windows binaries, periodically.

 ## Using